 Holders of the securities will not benefit from regulatory protections of the Commodity Futures Trading Commission.
 The securities are our direct obligations.
-The net proceeds to be received by us from the sale of the securities will not be used to purchase or sell WTI futures or options contracts on WTI futures for the benefit of the holders of securities.
-An investment in the securities does not constitute an investment in WTI futures or options contracts on WTI futures, and holders of the securities will not benefit from the regulatory protections of the Commodity Futures Trading Commission (the "CFTC") afforded to persons who trade in such contracts.
+The net proceeds to be received by us from the sale of the securities will not be used to purchase or sell commodity futures or options contracts on commodity futures for the benefit of the holders of securities.
+An investment in the securities does not constitute an investment in commodity futures or options contracts on commodity futures, and holders of the securities will not benefit from the regulatory protections of the Commodity Futures Trading Commission (the "CFTC") afforded to persons who trade in such contracts.

 Legal and regulatory changes could adversely affect the return on and value of the securities.
-Futures contracts and options on futures contracts, including the WTI futures contracts tracked by the underlying index, are subject to extensive statutes, regulations, and margin requirements.
+Futures contracts and options on futures contracts, including the commodity futures contracts tracked by the underlying index, are subject to extensive statutes, regulations, and margin requirements.
 The CFTC and the exchanges on which such futures contracts trade are authorized to take extraordinary actions in the event of a market emergency, including, for example, the retroactive implementation of speculative position limits or higher margin requirements, the establishment of daily limits and the suspension of trading.
-Furthermore, the NYMEX has regulations designed to limit the amount of fluctuations in futures contract prices.
-These limits could adversely affect the market prices of WTI futures.
+Furthermore, commodity futures exchanges may have regulations designed to limit the amount of fluctuations in futures contract prices.
+These limits could adversely affect the market prices of commodity futures.

 In addition, the regulation of commodity transactions in the U.S. is subject to ongoing modification by government and judicial action.
 The effect on the value of the securities of any future regulatory change is impossible to predict, but could be substantial and adverse to the interests of holders of the securities.
 For example, the Dodd-Frank Wall Street Reform and Consumer Protection Act, which was enacted on July 21, 2010, requires the CFTC to establish limits on the size of the positions any person may hold in futures contracts on a commodity, options on such futures contracts and swaps that are economically equivalent to such contracts.
-In particular, the CFTC has proposed rules to establish position limits that will apply to 28 agricultural, metals and energy futures contracts and futures, options and swaps that are economically equivalent to those futures contracts, including WTI futures.
-The limits will apply to a person's combined position in futures, options and swaps on WTI crude oil.
-The rules, if enacted in their proposed form, may reduce liquidity in the exchange-traded market for WTI futures, which may, in turn, have an adverse effect on your payment at maturity.
-Market participants may decide, or be required to, sell their positions in WTI futures as a result of these rules.
-While the effects of these or other regulatory developments are difficult to predict, if broad market selling were to occur, it would likely lead to declines, possibly significant declines, in the price of WTI futures and therefore, the level of the underlying index and the value of the securities.
+In particular, the CFTC has proposed rules to establish position limits that will apply to 28 agricultural, metals and energy futures contracts and futures, options and swaps that are economically equivalent to those futures contracts, including many of the futures contracts included in the underlying index.
+The limits will apply to a person's combined position in futures, options and swaps on the relevant commodities.
+The rules, if enacted in their proposed form, may reduce liquidity in the exchange-traded market for the relevant commodity futures, which may, in turn, have an adverse effect on your payment at maturity.
+Market participants may decide, or be required to, sell their positions in the relevant commodity futures as a result of these rules.
+While the effects of these or other regulatory developments are difficult to predict, if broad market selling were to occur, it would likely lead to declines, possibly significant declines, in the price of the relevant commodity futures and therefore, the level of the underlying index and the value of the securities.

 Changes in exchange methodology may affect the value of your securities.
-The level of the underlying index depends on the settlement price of WTI futures as determined by NYMEX.
-NYMEX may from time to time change any rule or bylaw or take emergency action under its rules, any of which could adversely affect the settlement price of WTI futures and, in turn, your investment in the securities.
+The level of the underlying index depends on the settlement prices of commodity futures as determined by the exchanges on which the relevant commodity futures contracts trade.
+Such exchanges may from time to time change any rule or bylaw or take emergency action under their rules, any of which could adversely affect the settlement prices of the relevant commodity futures and, in turn, your investment in the securities.